yuxiang660/cmake-project-demo/README.md

-# yuxiang660
-cmake project demo
+# cmake project demo
+This is a demo for cmake project with google test.

+# Build